Logical limit laws for Mallows random permutations: Non--convergence in TOTO for uniformly random permutations

-In broad lines we will now do the following: On $\Pi_n \sim \Mallows(n,1)$ we will define directed graphs.
-These directed graphs will be so abundant that we can a.a.s. find four such graphs defined on the same ordered set that together do indeed encode the correct relations $R_D,R_E,R_T$ and $R_W$ on this set (i.e., the four arc relations satisfy $\an{Arith}$).
-Moreover, we can do so on a set of size roughly ${\log \log n}$.
-Then $\log^{**}\log^{**}\log\log n$ oscillates between being even and odd indefinitely, giving the desired non--convergence.
+In broad lines we will do the following in the next few sections: on a random permutation $\Pi_n \sim \Mallows(n,1)$ we will define directed graphs using $\TOTO$ formulas, whose vertices are intervals $\{i,i+1,\dots,i+j\} \subseteq [n]$.
+These directed graphs will be so abundant that, with probability $1-o_n(1)$, we can find four such graphs, all defined on the same set $S$ of vertices/intervals of cardinality roughly $|S| \approx {\log \log n}$, that encode the correct relations $R_D,R_E,R_T$ and $R_W$ on this set.
+We will then be able to exploit the fact that $\log^{**}(\log^{**}(\log(\log n)))$ oscillates between being even and odd indefinitely, giving the desired non--convergence.